Quick Summary

 Some people say that WordPress is a Monolithic CMS.
 Despite having a powerful backend for making and organizing content, the front-end is still very focused on how it looks.
 As a side note, WordPress adds display functionality to themes and plugins, which can be linked to the front end of a website.
 This can make the website look better.

 With WordPress, however, you can use its powerful content management features to cut it in half, leaving behind a fast and lightweight CMS that is easy to use.
-Enjoy the content management that you’ve made in WordPress even as it grows beyond your theme thanks to the REST API.
+Enjoy the content management that you’ve made in WordPress, even as it grows beyond your theme, thanks to the REST API.

 In this case, you would be able to use all of the back-end features of the platform, but it would no longer be a proactive system.
 You would only be able to get the information you need when you need it.
 This is in contrast to how WordPress currently sends content to mostly browser-based sites.

 Headless WordPress has both good and bad things about it, so now that you know more about it, you can decide if you want to switch from traditional WordPress CMS.
+You can also check the CMS and other important web tech stack using various CMS detector tools in the market.

 When to Use Headless WordPress